Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

   -e "starting_ip_octet=50"
 ```

+Add or remove desired variables for target VM config

 #### Post Deployment Tasks

  proxmox_vm_post_config.yml serves as a template to configure the machine after it has been created, started, and added to the inventory.
-In this instance it is being used to configure firewalld and install JRE21.
-You can either edit this task list to your needs, or remove the play from proxmox_vm_create.yml to keep them as a standard template clone.
+Currently the task list is imported in a second play at the end of proxmox_vm_create.yml.
+In this applicaton, it is being used to configure firewalld and install JRE21.
+Any number of post configuration tasks can be aded for your desired result of services and packages.
+You can either edit this task list to your needs, or remove the play from proxmox_vm_create.yml entirely to keep them as a standard template clone.

 ## File Structure